Live events in Yammer

 Restrict creation of live events in Yammer

-You can prevent creation of quick start live events, external encoder live events, or both.
+You can prevent creation of live events produced in teams, live events produced with other tools, or both.

-To prevent just quick start live events, remove permissions in Teams for live event scheduling.
-If a user does not have a license or permission to create a live event in Teams, when they create a live event in Yammer, the quick start options are unavailable.
+To prevent creation of live events produced in Teams, remove permissions in Teams for live event scheduling.
+If a user does not have a license or permission to create a live event in Teams, when they create a live event in Yammer, the produce in Teams option is unavailable.

-To prevent just external encorder live events, don't give permissions to any users.
-If a user does not have a license or permission to create a live event in Stream, when they try to create a live event in Yammer, the external encoder options are unavailable.
+To prevent external production for live events, don't give Stream permissions to any users.
+If a user does not have a license or permission to create a live event in Stream, when they try to create a live event in Yammer, the external production option is are unavailable.

-To prevent both quick start and external encoder live events, make sure Yammer users do not have permission to create live events in Stream and Teams.
+To prevent both types of live events, make sure Yammer users do not have permission to create live events in Teams and in Stream.

 Q: How many participants can view a live event at once?